 Now we move on to the Rambam’s basic description of the Torah scholar’s dress.
 As we would expect, the scholar should not stand out — neither in showiness nor slovenliness.
 He should appear tidy and respectable, but basically unpretentious in dress.

 As an aside, I believe an interesting observation immediately presents itself, namely that Judaism does not appear to believe in canonicals.
 Rabbis were not bidden to dress distinctly just to appear different from the masses or maintain their high reputation.
 For that matter (to my knowledge), Jewish law does not enjoin that Jews dress differently from their Gentile neighbors.
 (See Talmud Brachos 53a and Ta’anis 22a which imply there were only very slight differences.
-See also Sanhedrin 74b which states that if the Gentiles are out to wipe out Judaism, we must give our lives even on account of such minor distinctions.)
+See also Sanhedrin 74b which states that if the Gentiles are out to wipe out the practice of Judaism, we must give our lives even on account of such minor distinctions.)
 There may be no reason to conform to every passing, immodest fad (and many good reasons not to), but the Torah does not seem to insist we dress differently simply in order to look foreign and strange.
+(See here for a lengthier discussion of this.)

 (We might be familiar with the peculiar dress Jews wore in the Middle Ages, such as round pointy hats, but that was typically imposed upon them by the Gentile authorities in order to ridicule and ostracize them.
-Further (at the risk of getting myself excommunicated…) Hassidic garb assumed the form it did more for historical than religious reasons.
-It was basically the dress of the 17th Century Polish nobility — which sooner or later (quite often later) became the accepted norm in many circles.)
+Further (at the risk of excommunication…) Hassidic garb assumed the form it did more for historical than religious reasons.
+It was basically the dress of the 17th Century Polish nobility — which sooner or later (quite often later) became the accepted fashion in many circles, even assuming a religious flavor.)

 Now I would like to approach this topic on a deeper level.
 The Torah’s first mention of clothes appears quite near the beginning of Genesis (Ch.
 3).
 Immediately after Adam and Eve sinned, they realized they were naked and as a result sewed clothes for themselves.
 (Yes, according to Scripture they were made of fig leaves (Genesis 3:7) — until G-d provided them with something more durable (v.
 21).)
-We once discussed that episode at much greater length (see Pirkei Avos 3:4.
-(Here’s the first class on the 3-part series: https://torah.org/learning/pirkei-avos-bodysoul/.)
+We once discussed that episode at much greater length (see Pirkei Avos 3:4 — here is the first class of that 3-part series).
 But for today, I’d like to offer a much briefer treatment, focusing especially on the purpose of clothes.

 Why after Adam and Eve sinned did they immediately realize they required clothes?
 And how could they have gone about without them up until then — during their very brief stay in the Garden?